• EnglishEspañol日本語한국어Português

 Product and capabilities: capitalization, trademarks, and usage

 This page is the definitive resource for capitalizing products, features, and capabilities for use by all New Relic content creators.
-These guidelines have been vetted by members of legal, content and product marketing, and docs, as well as leaders from around New Relic.
-Visit the word-nerds slack channel if you have questions about or additions to the list.
+These guidelines have been vetted by members of legal, content design, product marketing, and docs, as well as leaders from around New Relic.

 Do not use acronyms specific to or coined by New Relic externally; only use industry-recognized acronyms such as APM externally.